dovecot/documentation/source/configuration_manual/dovecot_ssl_configuration.rst

 * You can change the field with ``ssl_cert_username_field=name`` setting (parsed using OpenSSL's ``OBJ_txt2nid()`` function). ``x500UniqueIdentifier`` is a common choice.

 You may also want to disable the password checking completely.
-Doing this currently circumvents Dovecot's security model so it's not recommended to use it, but it is possible by making the passdb allow logins using any password (typically requiring `nopassword extra field to be returned <https://wiki.dovecot.org/PasswordDatabase/ExtraFields>`_).
+Doing this currently circumvents Dovecot's security model so it's not recommended to use it, but it is possible by making the passdb allow logins using any password (typically requiring `nopassword extra field to be returned <authentication-password_database_extra_fields>`).

 Testing
 ^^^^^^^